Yujiababy/Yujia/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yujia Sun is a undergraduate student of optical engineering at the Zhejiang University.
+Her research interests include perovskite solar cell, nanophotonics and light-matter interactions.
+She has consistently achieved excellent academic performance and published several scientific papers in relevant fields.